What Is Breast Augmentation?

 What Is Breast Augmentation Recovery Like?

 After breast augmentation, the majority of patients can expect a minimal degree of swelling, bruising, a sensation of chest “tightness,” and breast sensitivity initially, though these side effects should dissipate over time.
 It is rare for severe pain to be experienced, but any potential discomfort can typically be well-managed with medication.
-Most women are able to return to office jobs and non-strenuous daily routines after about one week; however, we instructs all individuals to avoid heavy lifting, vigorous exercise, and various other physical activities for at least a few weeks in order to give the breasts enough time to heal.
+Most women are able to return to office jobs and non-strenuous daily routines after about one week; however, we instruct all individuals to avoid heavy lifting, vigorous exercise, and various other physical activities for at least a few weeks in order to give the breasts enough time to heal.

 Fat Transfer (Natural) Breast Augmentation